Helping Students Become Resident Staff

 What is Senior Staff Training?

 Senior Staff Training (SST) is a week of preparatory instruction on fundamental skills for success as a Senior Resident or Vice Chair.
-The training is facilitated by Deans, ACs, and the Co-Chairs of Resident Staff, along with a few outside presenters.
+The training is facilitated by HRL professional staff and the Co-Chairs of Resident Staff, along with a few outside presenters.

 Part of the training takes place on-Grounds.
 Part is conducted off-site (sometimes called "Senior Staff Retreat").
 The training takes place prior to O-Week, and all Senior Staff members are required to attend.